-The Local Enterprise Office (LEO) is responsible for the development and management of numerous business support programs and initiatives and are responsible for the implementation of enterprise action under the city's Local Economic and Community Plan (LECP) which was published in 2016.
-The Dublin City Council Local Enterprise and Community Plan (LECP) 2022 - 2027 is under review for publication in early 2022.
+The Local Enterprise Office (LEO) is responsible for the development and management of numerous business support programmes and initiatives and are responsible for the implementation of enterprise action under the city's Local Economic and Community Plan

+(LECP) which was published in 2016.
+The Dublin City Council Local Economic and Community Plan (LECP) 2023-2028 is due to be adopted in 2023.

-LEO and the LECP also support social innovation and the activities of social enterprises in the city which trade for a social/societal purpose and assist with addressing social, economic and environmental challenges while fostering inclusive growth, shared prosperity, social inclusion, training and job creation often for marginalised people.
+LEO and the LCDC also support social innovation and the activities of social enterprises in the city which trade for a social/societal purpose and assist with addressing social, economic and environmental challenges while fostering inclusive growth, shared prosperity, social inclusion, training and job creation often for marginalised people.